What is a stable value fund and does Willamette's retirement plan offer one?

 Under the Willamette University Defined Contribution Retirement Plan, the University has selected the New York Life Guaranteed Interest Account (NYLGIA) as the Stable Value option for the plan.
 The NYLGIA is backed by the general account of New York Life Insurance Company.

 As with most "Stable Value" funds, there can be limits to the ability to transfer monies out of the fund.
 This fund does allow full transfers out of the fund and into other investments within the plan, with some limitations as to what kind of fund you can transfer to.
 You cannot transfer assets out of the GIA fund and directly into a "competing fund" within the plan.
 Examples of competing funds include Money Market funds and Short-Term Bond funds.
-The transferred assets must be held in a non-competing fund within the plan for at least 90 days before it can be transfered to a competing fund.
+The transferred assets must be held in a non-competing fund within the plan for at least 90 days before it can be transferred to a competing fund.
 It should be noted that these "competing fund" transfer restrictions do not apply to post-separation transfers/rollovers into other plans (or post 59 1/2 in-service transfers out of the plan).

 A full outline of transfer limits is available upon request and is based on the contract established under the plan.